 They sit at the top of the one day world rankings and as tournament co-hosts get to enjoy home advantage too.

-They have accounted for defending champions India and England in a recent tri-series but persistent speculation of a rift between captain Michael Clarke, his team mates and the country's cricket governing body remain.
+They've accounted for defending champions India and England in a recent tri-series but persistent speculation of a rift between captain Michael Clarke, his team mates and the country's cricket governing body remain.

 Australia coach Darren Lehman continues to dismiss the reports.